 Parents of younger children are encouraged to give their children as many opportunities as possible to develop water confidence in a natural and happy manner.
 If the children have a positive relaxed attitude to water then it makes the teaching of skills, so much easier.
 Water confidence is caught - not taught.

-Community members may apply to be a Season Key-holder by filling out an application form available on the Documents page or from the school office.
+Community members may apply to be a Season Key-holder by filling out an application form available from the school office.
 The rules and agreement are self-explanatory.
-Completed forms along with $70 should be left at the school office and are processed fairly promptly.
+Completed forms along with $80 should be left at the school office and are processed fairly promptly.
 A $20 refund is given for the return of the key after the season.
 Clearly defined rules are agreed to by key-holders who must be at least 20 years of age.
 Casual keys can be negotiated via the pool custodian/operator - view notice at entrance.